Well-being

 • controlling feelings that seem unmanageable

-Stress eating is only focused on the food, without regard for your nutritional needs, preferences, or even if you want to eat.
+Stress eating focuses only on the food, without regard for your nutritional needs, preferences, or whether you want to eat.

 It is impossible to Consciously Eat what you don’t want or like without experiencing a conflict because you’re out of alignment with yourself.